 - Cigarette butts.
 You might think nothing of cigarette butts lying around.
 But have they been smoked?
 Look for little pieces of cotton or unused cigarette filters that may have been employed to filter the solution before injecting it.

 - Torch lighters are preferred by meth users over standard lighters.

 Shortly after using meth, your loved one may:

 - Breathe faster

-Signs of Long-Term Meth Abuse
+Physical Signs of Long-Term Meth Abuse

-Long-term meth use also causes “meth mouth,” which is the slang term for severe dental problems that are caused by the chemicals in meth, the drying out of the salivary glands due to meth use, and the compulsive grinding of the teeth, which is common among users.
+- “Meth mouth,” which is the slang term for severe dental problems caused by the chemicals in meth, the drying out of the salivary glands due to meth use, and the compulsive grinding of the teeth, is common among users.
 Meth mouth is characterized by discolored, broken, or rotting teeth, and it can occur even among short-term users.